JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-tc.md

 ## Custom Location for Versioned Settings
 {product="tc"}

-When you enable synchronization on the **Versioned Settings** page in your project settings, you can now specify a custom location for your remotely stored Kotlin DSL scripts.
+When you enable synchronization on the **Versioned Settings** page in your project settings, you can now specify a custom location for your remotely stored Kotlin DSL scripts and XML settings.

 <img src="dk-vcs-settings-custompath.png" width="706" alt="Custom settings path"/>